monsoonmaelstrom/book2/book2.md

 ### 26 - Closer ^^3500 words^^

 Liam and I slowly walk back to the campus.
-At the rate we’re moving, dusk will have crossed into true night by the time we get back, but neither of us has it in us to hurry given the way the rest of the day went.
+At the rate we’re moving, dusk will have crossed into true night by the time we get back, but neither of us has it in us to hurry given the way the day went.

 I did everything wrong, and I know better.
 My mother wasn’t wrong when she said I deserved what I got.
 Liam didn’t deserve to share in that agony though.
 I’m honestly surprised she helped at all.
-I still think eventually I could have figured it out, it just would have taken days for me to be able to fight through the agony enough to do it though.
+I still think eventually I could have figured it out, it just would have taken days for me to be able to fight through the agony enough to do it.
 Days I didn’t have.
 She wasn’t wrong when she said that binding me to Liam gives her an easy way to kill me though.
-But I still don’t think that’s enough to explain her decision, which worries me.
-I feel like I’m trying to put together a puzzle but some of the pieces are missing, and I don’t know how many because I don’t know what it’s supposed to look like when its done.
+But I don’t think that’s enough to explain her decision, which worries me.
+I feel like I’m trying to put together a puzzle but some of the pieces are missing, and I don’t know how many because I don’t even know what the puzzle is supposed to look like when it’s done.

 Everything that happened earlier was my fault, and I’m angry at myself for being so recklessly impulsive.

-“I’m sorry,” I tell him as we cross the bridge to the ((??? )) side of the river.
+“I’m sorry,” I tell him as we cross the bridge to the north bank of the river.
 “She was right.
 I should have been more careful.
 I shouldn’t have rushed it.
 I should have spent days working on it before I did what I did.”
 They’re the first words either of us have said since we left Davy’s, and my eyes look at everything but Liam as I apologize.

 “Let’s stop for a minute,” Liam says after a few steps.